Gomorrah (TV series): Critical response

 Gomorrah is one of Sky's most-watched cable shows, and has gained critical acclaim for its characterization, pacing, atmosphere, acting, directing, and writing.
 The first season holds a 95% rating on review aggregation website Rotten Tomatoes, based on 19 reviews and with an average rating of 7.31/10.
 The website's critics consensus reads: "Gomorrah brings a refreshing twist to a familiar story, with its realistic, unglamorous and often riveting portrayal of a Neapolitan crime organization".
 On Metacritic, it has a rating of 76 out of 100, based on 15 reviews.

 Ben Travers of IndieWire called it the "darker, grown-up version of The Sopranos" and stated, "[d]espite its familiar construction, Gomorrah is significantly more frightening than others in its genre because of the history behind it."
 Mary McNamara of the Los Angeles Times wrote: "Aggressively dark, focused to the point of claustrophobia and often all but choking on its own authenticity, Gomorrah shocks the system like a real Italian espresso after years of skinny vanilla lattes ... in Gomorrah, familiarity breeds relief rather than contempt."
 Brian Moylan of The Guardian stated, "[f]or those who like mafia shows and the sort of anti-hero dramas that have become the stock in trade of 'peak TV', this is another excellent entry."
 Sight & Sound called the series "Italy's answer to Breaking Bad."

 However, the show has received criticism from several Italian politicians.
 Naples mayor Luigi de Magistris claimed that bouts of violent crimes skyrocket in the city whenever an episode of the series is aired.
 He also added that the series "is likely to corrode the brains, souls, and hearts of hundreds of very young people."
 Anti-Mafia magistrate Giuseppe Borrelli has stated, "[t]he series fails to capture any aspect of today's Camorra", the national anti-mafia prosecutor Federico Cafiero de Raho has stated, "it humanizes gangsters", while the state prosecutor in Catanzaro Nicola Gratteri has stated, "It makes them seem likable, which is dangerous."

-Spin-off film
+Spin-offs

 A spin-off film titled The Immortal (L'immortale) was released in theaters on 5 December 2019.
 The film is both a prequel set in 1980 and a sequel to the events after the series' third season, and stars Marco D'Amore reprising his role as Ciro Di Marzio.

+A prequel series titled Gomorrah: The Origins premiered on Sky Atlantic on January 9, 2026.